-- 1. When the T command is alone it enters torque control and returns the last torque command given. - 2.
-When followed by a numeric value it enters the torque mode and commands the value, where nnnn is a numeric value. nnnn = $\pm 2048$ is equal to the control current limit.

-nnnn = $\pm 1024$ is equal to half of the control current limit.
+- 1. When the T command is alone it enters torque control and returns the last torque command given. - When followed by a numeric value it enters the torque mode and commands the value, where nnnn is a numeric value. nnnn = ±2048 is equal to the control current limit. nnnn = ±1024 is equal to half of the control current limit.

-- Note: This command is not available for Series 15H or 21H Inverters. - Note: Negative torques are indicated by a -nnnn (positive values may be entered by +nnnn but this is optional).
+Note: Negative torques are indicated by a -nnnn (positive values may be entered by +nnnn but this is optional).
 T+ or T- will (depending on the present torque direction) cause the control to reverse direction using the last commanded torque value.